StormhelmSoftworks/specfacthor/README.md

 An example for all available tests:

     specfac generate participants ALL

+An example generating a FactoryBot factory for the controller:

+    specfac generate -f dogs ALL

 Currently, tests can be generated for :index, :show, :new, :create, :edit, :update, and :destroy.